-The plain language definition of flight is "the motion of an object in or through a medium, especially through the Earth's atmosphere or through space."
-Thus, the flight of a launch mission typically begins with the first motion of the object that poses risk.
-Therefore, the per-mission risk criteria specified in RCC 321, Chapter 3, should be compared to the total risks posed by a mission starting with the first motion of the object, which is often liftoff.
+The plain language definition of flight is "the motion of an object in or through a medium, especially through the Earth's atmosphere or through space."15 Thus, the flight of a launch mission typically begins with the first motion of the object that poses risk.
+Therefore, the per-mission risk criteria specified in Chapter 3 of the standard should be compared to the total risks posed by a mission starting with the first motion of the object, which is often liftoff.
 Subsection 4.4.2.1 gives guidance on the treatment and discernment of pre-flight risks from a mission.